prasad-kate/zustand-setup/README.md

 This project is built with React, Vite, and TypeScript, and it’s set up to use Tailwind CSS for easy and efficient styling.
-It demonstrates how to configure Tailwind CSS to create a responsive and modern user interface while leveraging TypeScript for type safety.
+It demonstrates how to configure Zustand for state management to create a responsive and modern user interface while leveraging TypeScript for type safety.